hacickn/Smart-Home-Bilkent-G2C/group/meetingslog.md

 **Discussion:** We discussed at what stage we are.
 We showed what we experience to each other.
 We talked what we did for our project.
 Metehan showed that he started to build special desing for elders which should have bigger labels or buttons.
 Erengazi showed that what he learnt from udemy courde and which material he can use. İlke informed us about Proteus and how it works.
 She shows improvement regarding Arduino and Protocols that is created by İlke.
 Hacı showed what main panel have until now.
 He also made a little arduino circuit which have 6 leds and control them in java user interface(video record).
 Tarık showed that he learnt using android layouts and materials.
 Nasuh started to search firebase systems and he learnt what is the differences between firebases and databases.
 All members will continue to do what they are doing.
 Also we will search how we can add functionality according to MVC.
 We concluded to continue our work with same plan for one more week and for any problem we might face we kept our contact.

-**ToDo:** Metehan will continue to do Elder Panel. İlke will weight Proteus and Arduino part.
-Hacı will do Main Panel.(Although we decided to who weight more where, we also will do work on each piece.), Erengazi Mutlu, Tarık Karalı, Nasuh Dinçer should start to work on the mobile application.
+**ToDo:** Pc part will continue to work on same parts, Erengazi Mutlu, Tarık Karalı, Nasuh Dinçer should start to work on the mobile application.
 ****
 ### Meeting ~ (19.04.2020, 20 min)
 ****